 Most of them don’t have anything special or any “IT” factor to make them successful.
 They just had the drive and motivation to make their dreams of earning an income online true.

-Our list of successful blogs includes some of the highest-paid bloggers on the internet in a variety of niches.
+Our list of successful blogs includes some of the highest-paid bloggers on the internet in a variety of niches, including:

 One key factor I want to mention here is that no media publishers were included in this list of successful blogs.
-While Huffington Post and Healthline are technically blogs, we’re classifying them into a different category: companies.
+While the Huffington Post, the Wall Street Journal, and Healthline are technically blogs, we’re classifying them into a different category: companies.

 Media publishers have a large staff with coffee machines and board meetings.
 Aka, not your typical blogger working from home in his PJs (me).